ChrisRyan2210/Fantasy_Football_YAC-Targets/README.md

            ![image](https://github.com/user-attachments/assets/baa5d440-f410-47d0-9ae7-a5713a5826cf)

-       - As there were so many outliers, I decided to check the data source and found the best way to move forward was to remove players with less than 5 targets
+       - As there were so many outliers, I decided to check the data source and found the best way to move forward was to remove players with less than 5 targets which allowed me to keep true anomolies/outliers in the dataset.

           ![image](https://github.com/user-attachments/assets/dce54c71-b9b3-4d81-8094-387279547422)